dfuse-io/docs/content/guides/ethereum/getting-started/other-languages.md

 {{< /tabs >}}

 # 6. What to do next ?
-* Look at our graphql API reference FIXME (where is that?)
+* Look at our GraphQL API reference FIXME (where is that?)
 * Look at one of our tutorials FIXME (link to all tutorials?)
 * [Authentication]({{< relref "/guides/core-concepts/authentication" >}})
 * [Cursors]({{< relref "/guides/core-concepts/cursors" >}})